Thomvis/FutureProofing/README.md

 The goal for this library is to become a community driven, best practice, helper-framework that most users of BrightFutures include when using the core library.

+This project is inspired by, and based in part on, the [PromiseKit categories](https://github.com/mxcl/PromiseKit/tree/master/Categories).

 ## Extensions

 ### UIView